“Why would anyone pick blue over pink? Pink is obviously a better colour.”

 Colour: In all forms of light this stone is pink in colour.

 Clarity: In addition, this touching Pink Madagascan Sapphire is Eye Clean.

-Cut: This Pink Madagascan Sapphire supports a marquee shape with a modified flower cut pavilion.
+Cut: This Pink Madagascan Sapphire supports a pear shape with a modified step-cut pavilion.

 What are the 4Cs: Gemological Institute of America – The 4Cs